kerenduchan/bug-tracker/README.md

 -   Creating a comment - can be performed only by a logged-in user.
 -   Editing/deleting a comment - can be performed only by an admin or by the user who created the comment.

+### Misc
+-   "Are you sure?" dialog confirmation before deleting a user/comment/bug
+-   Show for each user how many comments and how many bugs they have created in the user preview/details.
+-   Debounce for filter in index pages

 ## Ideas for future development

 -   Allow an admin to edit a user's username + password and to change a user's